kelsisummers/LotR-RPG/README.md

 # LotR-RPG-JavaScript-JQuery

-Project 5: Create an interactive Role Playing Game (RPG) using JavaScript and jQuery.
+An interactive Role Playing Game (RPG) using JavaScript and jQuery.

 Theme: Lord of the Rings